 Enter the Craftcutters

-Enter the Cricut (And the Cartridge Paradigm) - As you probably know by now, the first electronic craftcutter to find its way into many homes was the Cricut, followed by the Cricut Expressions, a similar product that could cut bigger media.
+As you probably know by now, the first electronic craftcutter to find its way into many homes was the Cricut, followed by the Cricut Expressions, a similar product that could cut bigger media.
 The Cricut was designed to require "cartridges," something like the old Atari game cartridges (but much smaller) that you would plug into the machine.
-Each cartridge would typically have a typeface for writing messages and a collection of cutesy outlines that you could combine to make elaborate layered doodads for decorating scrapbooks or greeting cards.
-You would change the media to change colors, then layer the output, like the Clancy's example above.
+Each cartridge would either have a typeface for writing messages, or a collection of cutesy outlines that you could combine to make elaborate layered doodads for decorating scrapbooks or greeting cards.
+You would change the media to change colors, then layer the output.

 Unfortunately, if you used that generation of Cricut the way they were designed, you could only cut outlines and typefaces that were on the cartridges you owned.
 If you saw another typeface or outline you wanted, and it was on a $30-$50 cartridge, you had to buy that cartridge, too.

 To make it freestanding, the Cricut also had a built-in keyboard that you could use to type messages that would be cut out eventually.
 Some non-scrapbookers have figured out how to use this feature to make nice signs or similar projects.
-Still, you don't see keyboards on other cutters because they're redundant if you use a computer to drive your cutter.
+Still, you don't see keyboards on modern cutters because they're redundant if you're using a computer.